odipar/manikin/_posts/2021-03-19-my-first-post.md

 So why are post-conditions not more widely used?

 I think the most important reason is that post-conditions are difficult to implement on top of mutable state, where history is destroyed.
-To get an idea of how difficult it is to implement post-conditions I refer to [Extensible Code Contracts for Scala](https://ethz.ch/content/dam/ethz/special-interest/infk/chair-program-method/pm/documents/Education/Theses/Rokas_Matulis_MA_report.pdf).
+To get an idea of how difficult it is to 'mount' post-conditions on top 'regular' Scala code, I refer to
+[Extensible Code Contracts for Scala](https://ethz.ch/content/dam/ethz/special-interest/infk/chair-program-method/pm/documents/Education/Theses/Rokas_Matulis_MA_report.pdf).

 But why do post-conditions need history?
 Because a post-condition can refer to stuff *after* a state transition